good-ware/js-log/README.md

 ### tag filtering

-Tags can be used for additional filtering on a per-transport basis.
-Tags that are named after severity levels do not participate in tag filtering.
+Tags can be used for additional filtering.
+Tags that are named after logging levels do not participate in tag filtering.
 All tags are enabled by default.
-When a log entry's level is 'warn' or 'error', tags are enabled.
-This behavior can be overidden by the 'allowLevel' setting.
+When using tag filtering, when the log entry's level is 'warn' or 'error', tags are enabled; however, this behavior can be overidden via the 'allowLevel' setting.
 Tags are enabled and disabled on a per-category basis.
 The 'default' category specifies the default behavior for unlisted categories.

 The following example enables the tag 'sql' for only two categories: one and two.
 Category 'one' changes the level to 'more' and sends log entries only to the file and console transports.
 Category 'two' sends log entries to all transports.